 Meanwhile, Mongol expansion continued.
 Anatolia was invaded (1241-3), and the Seljuk sultanate of Rum was reduced to vassal status; and campaigns continued on various borders of the empire.
 However, trouble soon brewed between Guyuk and his cousin, Batu, whose headquarters were in the western steppes.
 The two grandsons of Genghis Khan were leading armies against one another when Guyuk died, in 1248.

 The death of Guyuk led to another interregnum as different branches of Genghis Khan’s family faced off with each other.
-Civil war was barely averted, but eventually one of Genghis’ grandsons, Monke, was recognised as Great Khan (reigned 1251-9).
-He owed his elevation largely to Batu’s backing, and followed it with a purge of is rivals and their supporters.
+Civil war was barely averted, but eventually one of Genghis’ grandsons, Monke, was recognized as Great Khan (reigned 1251-9).
+He owed his elevation largely to Batu’s backing, and followed it with a purge of his rivals and their supporters.
 He then took measures to strengthen central control over the empire’s finances, carrying out a census of the empire between 1252 and 1258, and to attempt to reduce corruption at the Mongol court.

 The name Monke Qayan in Mongolian Script

 Monke entrusted his brothers with major regions of the empire; Hulagu was assigned Iran, while Kublai was assigned China and the East.
 Kublai continued the war against southern China, and his generals succeeded in occupying Tibet and the kingdom of Nanzao, on the south-west border of China.
 Mongol forces under Hulagu took steps to put an end to the menace of the Assassin sect, which had controlled a large area of northern Iran for many years (this campaign was not completed until 1271), and marched on Baghdad.
-This great city, the historic centre of the Islamic caliphate, was besieged, captured and sacked in 1258.
+This great city, the historic center of the Islamic Caliphate, was besieged, captured and sacked in 1258.
 The long line of caliphs was ended when the last of them was executed in his palace.
 The Mongols followed this up be bringing the small Muslim states of Iraq and eastern Syria under their control.

 Meanwhile, Monke decided to take personal command of the war against southern China, but in1259 died in an epidemic which was sweeping through the Mongol army there.

 Once again the difficulties of choosing a new great khan asserted themselves.
-All the Mongol leaders withdrew their forces from the task of conquering new territory, and began marching them towards the centre of the empire where the succession would be decided.
+All the Mongol leaders withdrew their forces from the task of conquering new territory, and began marching them towards the center of the empire where the succession would be decided.
 The Mamluq leaders of Egypt, knowing that they were next in line for conquest, were able to take advantage of this withdrawal and inflicted a defeat on those Mongol forces which had been left behind in Syria (1260).
 This would prove to mark the limit of Mongol expansion in this direction.

 Within the Mongol empire, full-scale civil war broke out between the various leading contenders of the Great Khanate.
-By 1264 Kublai had emerged as the victor, recognised by all as Great Khan (reigned 1264-94).
+By 1264 Kublai had emerged as the victor, recognized by all as Great Khan (reigned 1264-94).

 Kublai moved his Mongolian capital from Karakoram to the south west, at Shangdu, and established a new capital city in northern China, in Dadu (modern Beijing).
 He spent his time between these two cities and ruled more as a Chinese emperor rather than a Mongol khan.
 Indeed, he had officially founded a new Chinese dynasty, the Yuan, in 1271.
-Nevertheless, the other Mongol khanates continued to recognise Kublai as the Great Khans.
+Nevertheless, the other Mongol khanates continued to recognize Kublai as the Great Khan.
 Apart from a few small-scale quarrels, peace between the various divisions of the Mongol empire prevailed during his reign.

 From the 1350s Mongol garrisons were expelled from Korea and Tibet, and finally, after a long period of warfare, from China (1368).